dmh247365/redux-learn/README.md

 Point 3 - This is the function (`Reducer`) we create to handle the Action.

-Redux gives us 4,5 & 6
+## Redux gives us 4,5 & 6

+Point 5 - whilst we create the `reducers` we must tell Redux about them, so that Redux can create a single overall reducer ie `combined reducer` and also create a redux instance ie `createStore`.

+Point 4 - `dispatch` is just a method that we call passing into it the action creator.

+Point 6 - This is our `state` ie our central location of data.

                 -----------------------------------------------------------------------------